claytonchagas/claytonchagas.github.io/index.md

 [![gmail_logo_32px.png](gmail_logo_32px.png "claytonchagas1@gmail.com")](mailto:claytonchagas1@gmail.com)
 <hr>
 ### I'm a Ph.D.
 Student in Computing at UFF and Professor.
-### In my studies, I'm interested in understand and mapping methodologies and technicks of software engineering and database to speed up scientific experiments
+### In my studies, I'm interested in understanding and mapping methodologies and techniques of software engineering and database to speed up scientific experiments
 <br>
 ### Theme: A multidimensional approach to speed up the lifecycle of scientific experiments (sci ex)
 <hr>